ucsb/campus-cloud-docs/docs/aws/identity-center.md

 # AWS Identity Center (IdC) Overview

-UCSB Campus Cloud uses **Identity Center (IdC)** as a centralized service for connecting workforce users to AWS managed applications such as Kiro, Transform, and Quick.
-The Campus Cloud Team connects Identity Center to an external identity provider (SCIM) to populate a directory of users from the Campus' Identity system.
+**AWS Identity Center (IdC)** is a centralized service making it possible for your users to sign in with their UCSB credentials to AWS managed services such as Kiro, Transform, and Quick.
+The Campus Cloud Team populates a directory of users from the Campus' Identity system and manages users and groups centrally from the Organization's management account.
+The instructions on this page are meant to assist account administrators with integrating the Organization's Shared instance into these supported services.

 https://ucsb-identity-center.awsapps.com/start

 The above link can be used to allow users to sign in with their netid credentials (netid@ucsb.edu) to connected services and applications integrated with Identity Center.

+If you have a need to create a local instance of Identity Center in your account for any purpose, make a request to the Cloud Team via a [ServiceNow ticket](https://ucsb.service-now.com/it?id=it_sc_cat_item&sys_id=c60e6bf2dbf398900c2e38f0ad961908&sysparm_category=eb1eaff2dbf398900c2e38f0ad9619d5).

 * TOC
 {:toc}